Villa in the Park ~ Adele von Dietel

 Let's see if I can keep everything and everyone straight...

-A Thank You goes to B.Vogt the contact, for finding a connection to Adele von Dietel and photographs.
+A Thank You goes to B.Vogt the contact, for finding the connection and photographs to Adele von Dietel.

 Manor House purchase